-The ATC Bookstore, located in the Gregg-Graniteville Student Activities Center, carries textbooks and materials to support all classes offered by the College.
+The ATC Bookstore, located in the Gregg-Graniteville Student Activities Center, carries textbooks and materials to support all classes offered by the college.

 Bookstore Hours

-Monday-Thursday 7:45 a.m.-6:00 p.m.
-Friday 7:45 a.m.-1:00 p.m.
+Monday-Thursday 7:45 a.m6:00 p.m.

+Friday 7:45 a.m1:00 p.m.

-In addition to textbooks and other school supplies, the Bookstore offers a large selection of ATC sportswear.
+In addition to textbooks and other school supplies, the bookstore offers a large selection of ATC sportswear.
 Textbook ISBN numbers and prices are listed on our website at bookstore.atc.edu.

-Returns

-Academic Textbooks:
+Returns Academic Textbooks:

 15 calendar days after start of class, a copy of the student's class schedule is required when returning textbooks.
 Non-Textbook Merchandise:

-15 calendar days from date of purchase
+15 calendar days from date of purchase, a receipt is required when returning merchandise.
 No Returns on: